Skip to content

 bun run verify # Full: lint/format the ENTIRE repo (use before pushing / in CI)

-Both commands run the checks concurrently.
-The build runs alongside the build-independent checks (lint, unit tests, and staged-scoped format), and only the checks that read build-generated assets — the type check, and the whole-repo format check in verify — wait for the build to finish.
+Both commands — and bun run test — share one orchestrator (scripts/precommit.ts) that runs the checks concurrently.
+The assets-only build runs alongside the build-independent checks (lint, unit tests, and staged-scoped format), and only the checks that read build-generated assets — the type check, and the whole-repo format check in verify — wait for the build to finish.
+Unit tests run with --parallel, the type check is incremental, and lint is multithreaded (--concurrency auto).

 bun run precommit scopes lint and format to the staged files: it verifies exactly what you’re committing, which keeps the hook fast.
 The build, type check, and unit tests still run over the whole project, since those can’t be meaningfully scoped to a subset of files.
 When no .js/.ts files are staged, only the staged files’ format check runs.